 Uncertainty has truly become the new normal.
-As the COVID crisis took hold in the US, the first order of business was to stop the spread.
+When the COVID crisis took hold in the US, the first order of business was to stop the spread.
 Various mitigation efforts ensued, and terms such as ‘social distancing’ became household words.
+The shutdown of non-essential businesses and public venues followed, and altered policies for those that remained running in some capacity were implemented.

 Thursday, March 19th marks the official start of spring in 2020.
 Typically this correlates with the vernal equinox, which is the moment the Sun crosses the celestial equator.
 While this may be what meteorologists and calendars tell you, whether or not it will actually feel like spring in Minnesota on this date is yet to be seen.
 But one thing is certain – winter is on its way out.